Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 ### OData v2
 </br>
-it can be identified by represneration d in front of result set
+it can be identified by representation d in front of result set
 </br>
 </br>